scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

 Let's review the logs differences in comparison when the firmware was flashed to *factory* partition:
   - running partition now is *ota_0*, not *factory*
   - Wi-Fi credentials were loaded from the flash memory, the credentials entered in *menuconfig* utility weren't used
-  - MQTT access token for ThingsBoard also was loaded from the flash memory
+  - MQTT access token for Pacificsoft also was loaded from the flash memory
   - after the shared attributes were fetched, the new OTA process isn't started because firmware versions are equal
   - the application is waiting for the next update of the shared attributes and a new downloaded image will be written to *ota_1* partition this time.